shi-yan/codestage/README.md

 ```

 Each indivisual sample should be in a separate folder.
 Under each folder, there must be an `index.html` file.
-This will be the entrypoint for this sample.
+This will be the entrypoint for the sample.
 When a user clicks the run button, we will load and display this `index.html` file.

 There can be a utility folder housing the common files that are shared by all samples.